Belly (film): Plot

 The gang begins transporting heroin from Queens to Omaha, Nebraska, where they begin to overrun the local drug business.
-Big Head Rico, an Omaha dealer, informs the police of their activities.
+Big Head Rico, an Omaha dealer, informs police of their activities.
 The resulting raid at their stash-house ends with Mark's death and Knowledge's arrest.
-Knowledge angrily realizes that Tommy will not bail him out of jail, and calls Shameek, a.k.a.
-Father Sha, to both infiltrate Rico's gang and kill Tommy.
+Knowledge realizes that Buns will not bail him out of jail, and calls Shameek, a.k.a.
+Father Sha, to both infiltrate Rico's gang and kill Buns.
 At a strip club, Shameek drinks shots that Rico spiked with hallucinatory powder and, under the influence, blows his own cover by telling Rico that he was sent by Knowledge to kill him.
 As Rico gets up and attempts to inform his henchmen, he is killed by Shameek as he tries to flee.
 Shameek is shot by the bartender and stumbles out of the club.
 He shoots at and evades the Omaha police.

-Tommy travels to Jamaica and repays Ox by killing Sosa, the son of a local drug lord.
-Back home, Tommy's girlfriend Kisha is arrested by police and later bailed out by Tionne.
-Tommy finds out about the raid and leaves town.
-Pelpa, a close friend of Sosa, finds out that Ox ordered the hit on Sosa.
-Pelpa sends a hit squad to kill Ox in his home.
+Buns travels to Jamaica and repays Ox by killing Sosa, the son of a local drug lord.
+Back home, Buns' girlfriend Kisha is arrested by police and later bailed out by Tionne.
+Buns finds out about the raid and leaves town.
+Pelpa, a close friend of Sosa, finds out that Ox ordered his murder.
+He sends a hit squad to kill Ox in his home.
 Ox kills most of the hitmen before dying at the hands of a female assassin.

 Sincere prepares to leave the drug trade and move his family to Africa, planning to leave on New Year's Day 2000.
-Meanwhile, while laying low in Atlanta, Tommy instigates an argument between Wise and LaKid, two marijuana dealers, which ends with both men drawing their guns and LaKid shooting Wise.
-After being arrested over the shooting, Tommy is coerced by a shadowy organization with unclear motives into assassinating a Christian preacher, Rev. Saviour, during a sermon on New Year's Eve.
-Tionne comes home and finds herself confronted by Shameek and his henchmen, who had broken into the home in hopes of finding Sincere, but were unsuccessful.
-After attempting to interrogate Tionne for information on Sincere and Tommy, they leave when she pulls a gun on them.
+Meanwhile, while laying low in Atlanta, Buns instigates an argument between Wise and LaKid, two marijuana dealers, which ends with both men drawing their guns and LaKid shooting Wise.
+After being arrested over the shooting, Buns is coerced by a shadowy organization with unclear motives into assassinating a preacher, Rev. Saviour, during a sermon on New Year's Eve.
+Tionne finds herself confronted by Shameek and his henchmen, who had broken into her home in hopes of finding Sincere, but were unsuccessful.
+After attempting to interrogate Tionne for information on Sincere and Buns, they leave when she pulls a gun on them.
 When Sincere comes home, Tionne tells him what happened and insists that he get out of this dangerous life, which he agrees.